This post may contain affiliate links. Read the full disclosure

 If you are familiar with Polish food, chances are pierogi is the first dish that comes to mind.
 Resembling ravioli in appearance, pierogi is the equivalent of dumplings in Poland.

-Dessert pierogi is also a must-try Polish dishes, often filled with sweet fruit filling and actually great with ice cream.
+Dessert pierogi is another of the must-try Polish dishes, often filled with sweet fruit filling and actually great with ice cream.

 My mother in law makes great Pierogi back home, so these are Poland foods we enjoy often.
 Especially when served with fried onion and bacon.

 From side dishes with your meats or on top of sausages in a roll, kapusta is everywhere and utilised in the place of the usual salads you may be accustomed to back home.